-This course is REQUIRED for the ALL graduate students entering the College of Pharmacy (this includes Medicinal Chemistry, Pharmaceutical Sciences and Clinical, Social and Administrative Sciences) and is designed to satisfy the requirement of many government and national funding agencies for a standard course in the responsible conduct of research and scholarship in the biomedical sciences.
+This course is REQUIRED for the ALL graduate students entering the College of Pharmacy (this includes Medicinal Chemistry, Pharmaceutical Sciences and Clinical Pharmacy) and is designed to satisfy the requirement of many government and national funding agencies for a standard course in the responsible conduct of research and scholarship in the biomedical sciences.
 The course has also been designed to bring the entire research community of the College of Pharmacy together to foster a better understanding of the contribution of each discipline in the overall bench to bedside efforts of drug discovery and patient care.

 Third Year Seminar

 Third year students present a public seminar to faculty and other students on their research project, encompassing background, goals, progress to date, and plans for the future.

 Annual Dissertation Committee Meetings

 A dissertation committee must be formed within 2 months of admission to candidacy.
 The committee meets annually at the third year seminar and during the fall term of the candidate's fourth and subsequent years.
 The role of the committee is to monitor progress and help students keep on track for timely completion of their PhD.

 The dissertation defense includes a public seminar presentation, normally given during the regularly scheduled Pharmaceutical Sciences seminar program.